Gratitude is an amazing trait to have in our lives.

 Many experts believe that using a journal 5 minutes weekly is the way to go.
-The bottom line is you NEED something to remind yourself to be grateful every day however you choose that works for you.
+The bottom line is we need something to remind us to be grateful every day, however that works best.

 Gratitude makes us Happier

-According to studies, this takes a bit of time to be able to feel gratitude regularly, so practice daily, by 2-3 months this should become a habit.
+According to studies, this takes a bit of time to be able to feel gratitude regularly, so practice daily, around 2-3 months this should become a habit.
 By this time you should be able to feel and see the greatest benefits.